arghya05/TSAI/Session7/Readme.md

   - achieve 87% accuracy, as many epochs as you want.
 Total Params to be less than 100k

 # Results Analysis
+The accuracy of 87% was achieved in 90 epochs.
+Our model has 86,816 parameters.
+It uses dilated convolution in one of the transition layers.

 - [notebook link](https://github.com/vivek-a81/EVA6/blob/main/Session7/S7_finalV2.ipynb)
 - [model.py](https://github.com/vivek-a81/EVA6/blob/main/Session7/model.py)